-5 On the date as at which this reprint was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+5 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
 4 Div.
 7 had not come into operation.
 It reads as follows:

 Division 7 — Children’s Court of Western Australia Act 1988 amended